2025–26 Western Michigan Broncos men's basketball team

-The 2025–26 Western Michigan Broncos men's basketball team represents Western Michigan University during the 2025-26 NCAA Division I men's basketball season.
-The Broncos, led by fourth-year head coach Dwayne Stephens, play their home games at University Arena in Kalamazoo, Michigan as a member of the Mid-American Conference (MAC).
+The 2025–26 Western Michigan Broncos men's basketball team represented Western Michigan University during the 2025–26 NCAA Division I men's basketball season.
+The Broncos, led by fourth-year head coach Dwayne Stephens, played their home games at University Arena in Kalamazoo, Michigan as a member of the Mid-American Conference (MAC).
+They finished the season 10–21, 4–14 in MAC play, to finish in a three-way tie for last place.
+They failed to qualify for the MAC tournament.

+On March 8, 2026, the school fired head coach Dwayne Stephens.
+On March 21, the school named UT Rio Grande Valley's head coach, Kahil Fennell, the team's new head coach.

 Previous season

-The Broncos finished the 2024-25 season 12–20, 9–9 in MAC play, to finish in a tie for sixth place.
-As the 6th seed in the MAC Tournament, they would lose 3rd seed Kent State in the Quarterfinals.
+The Broncos finished the 2024–25 season 12–20, 9–9 in MAC play to finish in a tie for sixth place.
+As the No. 6 seed in the MAC Tournament, they lost to Kent State in the quarterfinals.